Ahljenn/ECS162-SPR2022-Discussion/Week3/README.md

 In this discussion we cover the basics of Javascript.

 ### Theory
-You can find theoretic examples in the ```Theory``` folder.
+You can find theoretical examples in the ```Theory``` folder.
 There are 7 examples in the ```./js``` folder.
 The ```index.html``` file contains includes for all of them.
-Please uncomment only one of them at a time.
-The exmaples were not designed to be used simultaneously.
+Please uncomment only one include at a time.
+These examples were not designed to be used simultaneously.

 ### Practical Example
 There's a practical example in the ```Example``` folder.